Planning a California desert road trip?

 At Artist’s Palette viewpoint, you can park and walk out onto the rocks to see the colors up close.
 Descend into the wash below the parking lot and then walk the little canyons to admire the colors: burgundy, pink, lavender, yellow, blue, and green.

-Good to know: The road is winding and dips and rises quite a bit, so vehicles over 25 feet in length are not permitted.
+Good to know: Artist’s Drive is winding and dips and rises quite a bit, so vehicles over 25 feet in length are not permitted.

 Gaze in Awe at the Vistas from Dante’s View